datanav/docs/technical/freshteam-hubspot.rst

    * - phone_numbers.number (Dependant on having wd:Q17517 in phone_numbers.nameDependant on having wd:Q17517 in phone_numbers.nameDependant on having wd:Q17517 in phone_numbers.nameDependant on having wd:Q17517 in phone_numbers.name)
      - properties.mobilephone
      - "string"
-   * - phone_numbers.number (Dependant on having wd:Q214995 in phone_numbers.nameDependant on having wd:Q214995 in phone_numbers.name)
+   * - phone_numbers.number (Dependant on having wd:Q214995 in phone_numbers.nameDependant on having wd:Q214995 in phone_numbers.nameDependant on having wd:Q214995 in phone_numbers.name)
      - properties.phone
      - "string"